 We then asked Vanessa how she thought consumers could support local businesses in their own ways.
 She mentioned that she thought it would be great if people develop a “referral mindset” – if they have a requirement for professional and reliable quality of work, first check with their own friends who are wholly invested and providing it full-time.
 When they also hear of needs by other people for services like F&B, events, photography, videography or any products/services, they can spread by word-of-mouth and share of the services provided by their friends.

 It would mean the world to Vanessa and her vendors to be part of friends’ and families’ important events or journeys.
 Vanessa and her team would definitely do their utmost to upkeep the trust and good relationship, making these special events and journeys unforgettable indeed.

 In addition, Vanessa also emphasised that “COVID has shown us how important a community is; to know you have people around you that you can rally and support one another.”
 Vanessa empathises with all business owners out there, as she understands that managing a business can many times be a “lonely journey”.

 Hence, she really hopes that customers can support these business owners by recommending them to family and friends who are looking for such products or services.
 A small gesture of support or a kind word can really touch and uplift the hearts of these business owners amidst these difficult times.

 SBO is grateful to Vanessa for her time in sharing her experiences, bringing light to the mental struggles of business owners especially during the pandemic, and also given us some ideas on what we can do to help small businesses.

 Myo has successfully ventured into the online space, providing services for webinars, livestream sales, virtual music events and interactive team building.
-To learn more about Vanessa and Myo and the online events they are offering now, visit this link.

 You can also check our other articles featuring other small business owners here.